hullcss/hullcss-site/pages/about.md

 layout: page
 title:  'About'
 permalink: '/about'
-description: 'Who are #hullCSS?
-We're the Computer Science at the University of Hull, looking to make the lives of students more exciting and expand technology beyond the course.'
+description: "Who are #hullCSS?
+We're the Computer Science at the University of Hull, looking to make the lives of students more exciting and expand technology beyond the course."
 ---

 We're not just #hullCSS, we're <br>